-The Law Office of Omar F. Greene has a deep background in criminal law, the federal system, and has earned the respect of the legal community in and around Little Rock.
-We understand what’s expected in federal court and what it takes to protect the best interests of the defendant.
+The Law Office of Omar F. Greene has a deep background in criminal law and the federal system and has earned the respect of the legal community in and around Little Rock.
+We understand what’s expected in federal court and what it takes to protect the defendant's best interests.

 Respected in the CommunityWe are respected among our colleages in the legal community for our strategic and skilled representation.

 Compassion Backed By ExperienceWith over 30 years of experience, we care about every case and do whatever it takes to win justice for you.